wbalmer/petitRADTRANS/docs/content/available_opacities.rst

 - Elements in the chemical formula are separated by ``-``.
 - The number in front of the element indicates its isotope, when relevant.
 - The number after the element indicates its (stoichiometric) quantity in the molecule, when relevant.
 - Opacities combining isotopologues following their natural (i.e. Earth) abundance are indicated with the string ``-NatAbund`` after the chemical formula.
-In that case, no isotope number should be present next to the elements.
+In that case, no isotope number must be present next to the elements.
 - The charge of the species is indicated after the formula, starting with ``_``.
 The character ``p`` is used for positive charges and ``n`` for negative charges.
 - The number in front of the charge indicates the charge amount, when relevant.
 - The source (e.g., line list database) of the opacity is indicated after the charge, starting with ``__``.